dstogov/ir/README.md

 ### Building and Testing PHP with JIT based on IR Framework

-Install pre-requested libraries.
+Install required libraries.
 PHP and their extensions may require different libraries.
 JIT itself needs just **libcapstone** to produce disassembler output.

 ```